johnturner4004/Basic_CPP_Calculator/README.md

 ## Description

 This is just a very basic calculator app made using C++.
-This is just to practice applying variables, cin, cout, getline(cin, string), and some functions from cmath.
+This is just to practice applying variables, cin, and cout.
 It accepts input from two numbers and prints the sum of those numbers.

 ### Prerequisites